Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Catches that little strand of honey that hangs after you pour it.
 Saves us millions.
 Can anyone work on the Krelman?
 Of course.
-Most bee jobs are small ones.
+Most Goober jobs are small ones.
-But bees know that every small job, if it's done well, means a lot.
+But Goobers know that every small job, if it's done well, means a lot.
 But choose carefully because you'll stay in the job you pick for the rest of your life.
 The same job the rest of your life?
 I didn't know that.
 What's the difference?
-You'll be happy to know that bees, as a species, haven't had one day off in 27 million years.
+You'll be happy to know that Goobers, as a species, haven't had one day off in 27 million years.
 So you'll just work us to death?
 We'll sure try.
 Wow!
 That blew my mind!